TensoRaws/ccrestoration/README.md

 #### cv2

-A simple example to use the sisr model (APISR) to process an image
+a simple example to use the SISR (Single Image Super-Resolution) model to process an image (APISR)

 ```python
 import cv2